vercre/vc/docs/src/using/issuer/endpoints.md

 # Endpoints

-As mentioned previously, the issuance API is comprised of the a set of endpoints, called in sequence to issue a Credential.
+The issuance API is comprised of the a set of endpoints, called in sequence to issue a Credential.
 The primary endpoints are:

 - `Create Offer` — creates Credential Offer used by Issuer to initiate issuance